t-mullen/twintap/README.md

 - `eventName` is the name of the even to wait for.

 ### `t.instance`
 `0` or `1` depending on which side the test is running on.
-Useful tests that are nearly symmetrical.
+Useful for tests that are nearly symmetrical.

 ## Saucelabs
 `twintap` suports [SauceLabs](https://saucelabs.com/), just like `airtap`.
 It requires [Sauce Connect](https://wiki.saucelabs.com/display/DOCS/Basic+Sauce+Connect+Proxy+Setup).